explosion/spaCy/website/docs/usage/spacy-101.md

 ### What spaCy isn't {#what-spacy-isnt}

-- **spaCy is not a platform or "an API"**.
+- ❌ **spaCy is not a platform or "an API"**.
 Unlike a platform, spaCy does not provide a software as a service, or a web application.
 It's an open-source library designed to help you build NLP applications, not a consumable service.

-- **spaCy is not an out-of-the-box chat bot engine**.
+- ❌ **spaCy is not an out-of-the-box chat bot engine**.
 While spaCy can be used to power conversational applications, it's not designed specifically for chat bots, and only provides the underlying text processing capabilities.

-- **spaCy is not research software**.
+- ❌**spaCy is not research software**.
 It's built on the latest research, but it's designed to get things done.
 This leads to fairly different design decisions than [NLTK](https://github.com/nltk/nltk) or [CoreNLP](https://stanfordnlp.github.io/CoreNLP/), which were created as